Overview

 This document guides you through building a cross compiler using GCC on FreeBSD.
 This cross compiler will run on a modern AMD64 machine but emit code which runs on a DEC PDP-11.
 In addition to the compiler, these instructions also build associated tooling like an assembler, linker, etc.

-In this manner, modern programming tools like make
+In this manner, modern programming tools like make, git, vi, and more can

 be used to write modern C in your usual style while targeting the PDP-11.